-Although I shared this fixer upper makeover with you three years ago, I have just updated the links and photos in hopes it will help!
-Hello Lovely Master Bedroom Renovation shares photos and sources for this French country style retreat incorporating a bunch of my favorite things.
+Although I shared this fixer upper makeover with you years ago, I updated the links and photos in hopes it will help!
+Hello Lovely Master Bedroom Renovation shares photos and sources for this soothing pale French country style retreat incorporating a bunch of my favorite things.

 Hello Lovely Master Bedroom Renovation